hexqueller/hexqueller/README.md

 # Hello, World! 🌍

 Welcome to my GitHub profile!
-I'm a passionate developer who loves to code and create amazing projects. 🚀
+I am someone who likes to program and create useful tools. 🚀

 ## About Me 🧑‍💻

-Im a student programmer, I'm actively exploring the realms of DevOps and SRE practices.
-I primarily focus on writing code in Python and Go, while continuously seeking to expand my skill set and stay up-to-date with the latest technologies
+Im a student programmer, I'm focus on exploring the realms of DevOps and SRE practices.
+Writing code in Python and Go, while continuously seeking to expand my skill set and stay up-to-date with the latest technologies

 ## My Projects 📂